jessepav/lacygoill-wiki-backup/vim/funcref.md

 ##
 # Which condition must a variable name satisfy to store a funcref?

-It must begin with an uppercase character.
+It must begin with an uppercase character, if it's global:

           ✘
           v